DEADLINE: May 20th, 2020

 7. If you won last year’s contest, you must skip a year before resubmitting to the contest, but we encourage you to submit work to Solstice for general publication.

 8. We will announce the winners online on our Home Page approximately 6-8 weeks after the contest deadline.
-We do not notify individual submitters by email.
-For results, please check the Home Page.

 9. After announcing the winners, all contest submissions will be automatically considered for standard publication unless you indicate otherwise.